iconify/documentation/documents/pages/sources/index.md

 # Icon sources

-To display an icon, [Iconify implementation](../implementations/index.md) must have data for that icon.
+To display an icon, [Iconify icon component](../icon-components/index.md) must have data for that icon.

 There are multiple ways to provide data for icons, each has its advantages and disadvantages.